karippery/facility-feed-service/README.md

 # Facility Feed Service
-A Django application designed to generate JSON feed files from facility data stored in a PostgreSQL database, accompanied by a metadata file.
-The service processes data in chunks, and is fully containerized using Docker with Celery for asynchronous task execution and Redis as a message broker.
+The Facility Feed Service is a Django-based application designed to generate and manage JSON feed files from facility data stored in a PostgreSQL database.
+It processes data in chunks for efficiency, compresses feeds with gzip, and uploads them to AWS S3 using asynchronous operations powered by asyncio, asyncpg, and aioboto3.
+The service integrates Celery for task management, Redis as a message broker, and Docker for containerization, ensuring scalability and consistency.
+Enhanced with Sentry for error tracking, JWT for secure authentication, and Swagger UI for API documentation, it provides a robust, secure, and developer-friendly solution for delivering structured facility feeds to downstream consumers.

 ## Overview
 - **Purpose**: Generate and upload JSON feeds of facility data in gzip format to AWS S3.